phueb/CHILDES-SRL/README.md

 For example, compare the architecture specified in `params.py` to the architecture of the state-of-the-art BERT-based SRL tagger [here](https://github.com/allenai/allennlp/blob/master/training_config/bert_base_srl.jsonnet)

-## Using logic from the AllenNLP toolkit
+## Working with the AllenNLP toolkit

 * Utterances are loaded from text file
 * A word in each utterance is masked